2022 Modern Slavery and Human Trafficking Policy Statement

 Our Organisation Structure, Business and Supply Chains

-Aspire Pharma Limited is a privately owned British company, founded in 2009, that offers a range of branded and generic medicinal products, medical devices and in vitro diagnostic devices.
+Aspire Pharma Limited is a privately owned British company, founded in 2009, that offers a range of branded and generic medicinal products, medical devices, and OTC products.
 Aspire Pharma Limited is committed to providing quality products primarily to the British market with headquarters in Petersfield, Hampshire, and subcontracted storage and warehousing in Doncaster, Yorkshire.
-Aspire Pharma Limited employees a total of > 50 employees plus subcontracted sales consultants, Qualified Person, Responsible Person and Qualified Person for Pharmacovigilance.
-Aspire Pharma Limited has approximately 50 direct suppliers with manufacturing sites based in Europe and India who comply with ethical standards.
-Aspire Pharma Limited primarily distributes products to responsible wholesalers, hospitals and pharmacies within the United Kingdom and Europe.
+Aspire Pharma Limited employees a total of > 60 employees plus subcontracted sales consultants, Qualified Person and Qualified Person for Pharmacovigilance.
+Aspire Pharma Limited has approximately 50 direct suppliers with manufacturing sites based in the United Kingdom, Europe and India who comply with ethical standards.
+Aspire Pharma Limited primarily distributes products to responsible wholesalers, hospitals and pharmacies within the United Kingdom.

 The main risk of slavery and human trafficking lies within Aspire Pharma Limited’s supply chains, with suppliers and vendors operating in third countries such as India, which is mitigated by our due diligence processes.

 Aspire Pharma Limited is committed to protecting its employees, and all those affected by its business activities and involved in its supply chains from slavery, servitude, forced or compulsory labour and human trafficking.
 Aspire Pharma Limited recognises that these are abhorrent acts and that Aspire Pharma Limited and every other company have an ethical responsibility to ensure these practices are not part of their business and supply chains.
 Aspire Pharma Limited has a zero tolerance policy on slavery and human trafficking within our business and supply chains.